 Skip to content

-The Apple Watch does not come with a standard IP rating for water resistance.
+The Apple Watch does not officially have an IP rating.
 Instead, it gets Apple’s own WR50 water resistance rating.
 And with the Apple Watch Ultra, Apple has increased its water resistance capabilities with the new WR100 rating.
-But, you might be wondering what are these ratings and how they differ from the standard IP rating.
-In this article, let’s see what are Apple Watch WR50 and WR100 ratings and how they are different from the standard IP68 water resistance.
+But you might wonder what these ratings are and how they differ from the standard IP rating.
+Here’s more on Apple Watch WR50 and WR100 ratings and how they differ from the standard IP68.

 What is the WR50 Rating on Apple Watch?

-The WR50 rating on an Apple Watch simply means the watch is water resistant for up to 50 meters.
-It is certified under ISO standard 22810:2010 which makes it usable in shallow water activities like swimming in a pool or ocean.
+The WR50 rating on an Apple Watch translates to water resistance for up to 50 meters, certified under ISO standard 22810:2010.
+It can be used in shallow water activities like swimming in a pool or ocean.
 You can also wear the Apple Watch while bathing in a tub or shower.

-Having said that, you should avoid taking your Apple Watch to scuba diving, waterskiing, and any other activity which involves high-velocity water or submersion below the superficial depth.
+Having said that, you should avoid taking your Apple Watch to scuba diving, waterskiing, and any other activity that involves high-velocity water or submersion below the superficial depth.

-The WR50 water resistance rating is available on Apple Watch with WatchOS 3.0 and later.
+The WR50 water resistance rating is available on Apple Watch with WatchOS 3.0 and later (the feature isn’t software-dependent, but for a simple understanding).
 Here is the list of models that have WR50 rating:

 • Apple Watch Series 8